Definition

 - Altcoins carry higher risk-reward profiles than Bitcoin

-Pros and cons of investing in altcoins
+Pros and Cons of Including Altcoins in Your Portfolio

 Pros